- What is DevOps?

 Teams that practice DevOps deliver software more rapidly while maintaining high software quality.
 In fact, a DORA report found that the DevOps team deploys 208x more frequently.
 The continuous delivery phase in DevOps allows teams to build and deliver rapidly through automated tools.

-The DevOps practices such as CI & CD ensure the quality of application update.
-DevOps also can rely on infrastructure changes and maintain the optimum experience for users.
+The DevOps practices such as CI & CD ensure the quality of application updates.
+DevOps can also rely on infrastructure changes and maintain the optimum experience for users.

 You can integrate the desired level of security in the DevOps lifecycle as DevSecOps is an integrated part of the development process.
 Security is built into the software and product by integrating active security audits.
 Moreover, continuous testing and continuous feedback detect the bugs and issues in the early phases of software development.